HeardLibrary/digital-scholarship/host/dockermachine.md

 the now-invalid certificates, there is no way to "talk to" the daemon and let it know to use a new certificate for the new IP address.

 There is undoubtedly some work-around for this, but as of this writing, I don't know what it is.
 So without further information, it is critical that you leave the machine running until you no longer need to use it.

+# What's next?

+Clearly there is a lot more to know about using Docker and Docker Machine.
+This is only intended to be a conceptual overview.
+You should check out the [Docker Machine documentation](https://docs.docker.com/machine/overview/) for the details and commands necessary to create and manage machines.

 ----
 Revised 2019-02-26